ZcashFoundation/zebra/README.md

 - Block download and verification sometimes times out during Zebra's initial sync [#5709](https://github.com/ZcashFoundation/zebra/issues/5709).
 The full sync still finishes reasonably quickly.

 - No Windows support [#3801](https://github.com/ZcashFoundation/zebra/issues/3801).
-We used to test with Windows Server 2019, but not any more; see the issue for details.
+We used to test with Windows Server 2019, but not any more; `zcash_script` has recently been updated to compile with MSVC, we're now waiting on a `zcash_script` release and dependency update, see the issue for details.

 - Experimental Tor support is disabled until [Zebra upgrades to the latest `arti-client`](https://github.com/ZcashFoundation/zebra/issues/5492).
 This happened due to a Rust dependency conflict, which could only be resolved by `arti` upgrading to a version of `x25519-dalek` with the dependency fix.